dgahle/mast-upgrade-baysar-analysis/README.md

-# Python Repository Template
+# MAST-Upgrade BaySAR Analysis

-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
+Scripts to analyse the atomic line spectrum measured from the MAST-Upgrade tokamak.

 Step:
 1. Set up the repo/project